openhab/openhab-docs/_addons_bindings/zwave/doc/vda/dimmer3_0_0.md

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Dimmer 1

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer1``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Dimmer 2

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer2``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Dimmer 3

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer3``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.